Cartan subgroups in connected locally compact groups: Introduction

-Definition \ref{Neeb} is equivalent to the definition given by Chevalley on any connected Lie group \cite{Ne}.
-The absence of root space decomposition in a connected locally compact group is a primary obstruction to extending Definition \ref{Neeb}, whereas, apriori, there is no problem to consider Chevalley's definition of Cartan subgroups as it is in the context of connected locally compact groups, since it is purely group-theoretic.
-However, Chevalley's definition does not work for even compact connected (non-Lie) groups as illustrated by Example \ref{ex1} below.
+Definition \ref{Neeb} is equivalent to the definition given by Chevalley on any connected Lie group \cite{N}.
+The absence of root space decomposition in a connected locally compact group is a primary obstruction to extending Definition \ref{Neeb}, whereas, {\it a priori}, there is no problem to consider Chevalley's definition of Cartan subgroups as it is in the context of connected locally compact groups, since it is purely group-theoretic.
+However, Chevalley's definition does not work even for compact connected (non-Lie) groups as illustrated by Example \ref{cpt-u} below.
 This suggests that Chevalley's definition of Cartan subgroups needs to be modified in case of general connected locally compact groups.
 In this framework, we define Cartan subgroup as a maximal nilpotent subgroup, with the modified condition that for any closed normal subgroup $L$ of $C$, if $C/L$ is compact and totally disconnected, then $N_G(L)/L$ is compact and totally disconnected (see Definition \ref{Cartan in l.c}).

-First, we show the existence of Cartan subgroups in a connected locally compact group $G$ (see Theorem \ref{existence-cartan}).
-We prove that every Cartan subgroup $C$ is a projective limit of Cartan subgroups in Lie groups (see Proposition \ref{T1}).
+First, we show the existence of Cartan subgroups in any connected locally compact group $G$ (see Theorem \ref{existence-cartan}) and give examples of Cartan subgroups in $G$ which are not Lie groups (see Examples \ref{cpt-u}, \ref{non-Lie} and \ref{non-ab2}).
+We prove that every Cartan subgroup $C$ is a projective limit of Cartan subgroups in Lie groups (see Proposition \ref{mod-cpt}).
 There is a notion of Cartan subalgebras of a pro-Lie algebra introduced by Hofmann and Morris \cite{HoMo2} which are pro-nilpotent.
-Here, we prove that the Lie algebra of Cartan subgroup is a Cartan sublagebra of the pro-Lie algebra of the connected locally compact group.
+Here, we prove that the Lie algebra of a Cartan subgroup is a Cartan subalgebra of the pro-Lie algebra of the connected locally compact group.
 In fact, we show that there is a one-to-one correspondence between Cartan subalgebras and Cartan subgroups (see Theorem \ref{cartan-subalgebra}).
 This implies in particular that the Cartan subalgebras in this case are nilpotent.